TibiNonEst/tibinonest.me/src/index.md

 ## System administration
 I have been hosting my own servers for everything from gaming to websites for the better part of 5 years.
 Over this time I have learned quite a few things about what to, and what not to do in system administration.
-I currently run two cloud servers, one acting as a WireGuard hub through which I proxy all my traffic, and the other as a main host for my web services, both running Alpine Linux.
-The latter includes my personal git server, available at [git.tibinonest.me](https://git.tibinonest.me), and maven, at [maven.tibinonest.me](https://maven.tibinonest.me).
+I run one main cloud server acting as a both WireGuard hub through which I proxy all my traffic, and also as a main host for my web services.
+This server runs on Alpine Linux and its services include my personal git server, available at [git.tibinonest.me](https://git.tibinonest.me), and maven, at [maven.tibinonest.me](https://maven.tibinonest.me).
 Additionally, I host many Minecraft servers on a local machine, with their traffic proxied through my WireGuard server to maintain privacy.
 Most of these servers are just between friends, but for a while I hosted the